CIRCL/pcapdj/README.md

 In an Ubuntu 16.04 Operating system the following packages must be installed.

-apt-get install libwsutil-dev libwiretap-dev libpcap-dev libhiredis-dev libglib2.0-dev
+apt-get install libwsutil-dev libwiretap-dev libhiredis-dev libglib2.0-dev

 Compiling
 ---------